ci-compass/cicf/week4/README.md

 The goals for the week 4 lab are to:

-1. Get more familar with Git
+1. Create git repositories.
+Commit changes.
+Create and merge branches.
 1. Create a GitHub account
-1. Make changes to a Git repo and push changes for others
+1. Make a pull request

 ## Tutorial

+This tutorial will focus on one particular tool discussed in the lecture, the Git distributed version control software.
+Focusing on this tool makes sense since it is useful for any situation involving sharing text files between people.